Redwood Empire Chapter

 The activities and affairs of this Chapter shall be conducted under the direction of the Board of Directors, all of whom shall be Members of the Chapter.
 Among other powers of the Board of Directors, the Board of Directors has the power to select and remove all agents, employees, and/or contractors of the Chapter, fix the compensation and secure faithful performance of the duties prescribed.

-The Board of Directors shall consist of the elected officers including President, President-Elect, Past President, Secretary, Chief Financial Officer, and up to four (4) Directors at Large.
-One of the four Directors at Large may be elected by the Pre-licensed Membership of the Chapter.
-The Board of Directors shall not contain, at any one time, more than two (2) persons who are licensed Marriage, and Family Therapists and who also hold any other license which permits the practice of healthcare, whether mental or physical.
+The Board of Directors shall consist of the elected officers including President, President-Elect, Past President, Secretary, Chief Financial Officer, and up to seven (7) Directors at Large.
+One of the seven Directors at Large may be elected by the Pre-licensed Membership of the Chapter.
+The Board of Directors shall not contain, at any one time, more than two (2) persons who are licensed Marriage and Family Therapists and who also hold any other license which permits the practice of healthcare, whether mental or physical.

 If required by the Board of Directors, the Chief Financial Officer shall give the Chapter a bond in the amount and with the surety or sureties specified by the Board for faithful performance of the duties of his/her office and for the restoration to the Chapter of all Books, papers, vouchers, money, and other property of every kind in his/her possession, or under his/her control upon death, resignation, retirement, or removal from office.